indu2424/task-3-network-analyses-/README.md

 - Gained hands-on experience with network traffic analysis.
 - Developed the ability to analyze TCP, DNS, HTTP, and HTTPS traffic.
 - Understood the importance of encrypted communication.
 - Built a strong foundation for cybersecurity and SOC-related roles.

 ---

-## 👩‍💻 Author
-**Indu Shree G**
-Master’s Student – Cyber Security

----